 All in all, the simulation is performed for two applications, WWW and Email.
-Both are built on the Transmission Control Protocol (TCP).
+The basic simulation concept is illustrated in Fig. 2.
+Both considered applications are built on the Transmission Control Protocol (TCP).
 Besides offering a reliable connection to upper layers flow control is performed by TCP.
 Therefore, the characteristics of the IP packet stream arriving at the wireless link, strongly depend on TCP, such that a detailed implementation of the TCP stack is required.
+Furthermore, the bandwidth with which TCP offers packets to the wireless link is influenced by the latency in the wired part of the network simulated by RTT approximations.
 In the following sections the source traffic model for WWW and Email traffic, the simulation of TCP and the wired part of the network, and the GPRS simulation are described.